30 Jul Reasons For Runny Eyes In Dogs

 How to Clean Runny Eyes

-If you have an adult dog, it will take some time for him to welcome face-cleaning, but if it is accompanied by treats, playtime with a favorite toy, or cuddles—over time he will grow to tolerate it, so don’t give up!
+If you have an adult dog, it will take some time for him to welcome face-cleaning, but if it is accompanied by treats, playtime with a favorite toy, or cuddles—he will grow to tolerate it over time, so don’t give up!
 Keeping your dog’s face clean is an important part of his overall health and well-being.
 Just by wiping your dog’s face with a damp washcloth every day, you can dilute the pigment (porphyrin) and decrease the amount of time it sits on your dog’s fur and cause staining.
 Dogs with skin folds on their faces may benefit from daily cleaning with medicated wipes too, as recommended from your veterinarian.

-There are several different wipes on the market that purportedly reduce tear staining, too.
+There are several different wipes on the market that purportedly reduce tear staining.
 If you are using one of these products, remember: it’s very important to NEVER allow any chemicals, from wipes or soap/shampoo, to touch your dog’s eyes!
-These materials can cause a chemical burn on your dog’s eyes and create an even worse situation.
+These materials can cause a chemical burn on your dog’s eyes and create an even worse eye problem.
 For this reason, it’s probably best to clean with plain water!

 Our AskVet Veterinarians are available to discuss all of your pet’s needs 24 hours a day, 7 days a week.
 Whether you have an immediate need or are looking to improve your pet’s overall wellbeing, just sign into your account and one of our friendly and knowledgeable veterinary experts will attend to your needs, no appointment required!